JoshJuncker/DeviseMultipleTokenAuth/README.md

 Credits
 -------

-DeviseMultipleTokenAuth is written and maintaned by Josh Juncker and friends.
+DeviseMultipleTokenAuth is written and maintained by Josh Juncker and friends.

 Currently funded and maintained by [Verdad Technologies](http://verdadtech.com)